johnzastrow/johnzastrow.github.io/_posts/2023-02-04-linear-references-in-postgis.md

 subtitle: Points snapped to lines, describing linear conditions along the lines
 gh-badge: [star, fork, follow]
 date: '2023-02-02T12:47:41-05:00'
-tags: [geodata, gis, spatial, data management, PostGIS, Spatialite]
+tags: [database, postgresql, GIS, geodata, spatial, data management, PostGIS, Spatialite]
 comments: true
 ---
 **Updated on May 15, 2025**

+Post One of Two

 {: .box-success}
 This post started out my exploration of building linear events for trail maintenance in PostGIS.
 And then I fed it AI (claude 3.5 Sonnet through VS Code)... which then proceeded to write about 80% of what you are about to read.
 Now I need to read and test everything it wrote to make sure this isn't some fat hallucination.